ANTsX/ANTsTorch/README.md

 # Advanced Normalization Tools for Deep Learning in PyTorch (ANTsTorch)

 A collection of deep learning architectures and applications ported to the PyTorch framework and tools for basic medical image processing.
-ANTsTorch provides cross-compatibility with our R analog [ANTsRNet](https://github.com/ANTsX/ANTsRNet/).
+ANTsTorch with some cross-compatibility with our Python and R analogs, [ANTsPyNet](https://github.com/ANTsX/ANTsPyNet/) and [ANTsRNet](https://github.com/ANTsX/ANTsRNet/), respectively.

 ANTsTorch provides several high-level features: